Random Number Generator

 One batch is limited to 5000 generated values so the browser stays responsive while rendering, copying, and exporting the result.

-Does Decimal mode include the minimum and maximum values?
+Does decimal mode include the minimum and maximum values?

 Decimal mode generates values within the selected range and rounds them to the chosen precision.
 Because rounding changes the final representation, duplicate control depends on the rounded value space.